sharetribe/just-enough-git/README.md

 ## Learning goals

-In order to follow that branching model, you need to learn a couple new git skills:
+In order to follow that branching model, you need to learn a couple new Git skills:

 * Your git is properly configured
 * You know how to create a branch